ra1028/swiftui-atom-properties/README.md

 ### Basic Tutorial

-In this tutorial, we will create a simple todo app as an example.
+In this tutorial, we are going to create a simple todo app as an example.
 This app will support:

 - Create todo items
 - Edit todo items